 When they do develop, symptoms of a hip labral tear can include:

-- Hip pain or stiffness – typically worsening as you bend, rotate, or otherwise move your hip.
+Typically worsening as you bend, rotate, or otherwise move your hip.
 It may extend into your buttocks or toward your knee.

-- Limited ability to move your hip, especially due to a ‘stiff’ or ‘locked’ feeling
+Limited ability to move your hip, especially due to a ‘stiff’ or ‘locked’ feeling.

-- Snapping, clicking, or popping sounds and feelings in the hip
+Snapping, clicking, or popping sounds and feelings in the hip.

-- Dull pain in the hip, groin, or buttocks, which may worsen after activities like running, walking, or prolonged sitting
+Dull pain in the hip, groin, or buttocks, which may worsen after activities like running, walking, or prolonged sitting.

-- The hip feeling weak, or as though it may ‘give way’.
+The hip feeling weak, or as though it may ‘give way’.

 Given that these symptoms broadly overlap with symptoms of other conditions, including hip arthritis, tendonitis and bursitis, ask for a referral to Dr Ward for a thorough diagnosis.